quixio/quix-streams/docs/publish.md

 !!! note

-  Terminated state is also used when subscribing to a stream but the `StreamConsumer` is closed before the stream concluded for other reasons.
+  The `Terminated` state is also used when subscribing to a stream but the `StreamConsumer` is closed before the stream concluded for other reasons.
 This can happen when closing the `TopicConsumer` for example.

 ## Publishing time-series data

 You can now start writing data to your stream.
 [TimeseriesData](#timeseriesdata-format) is the formal class in Quix Streams which represents a time-series data packet in memory.

-[TimeseriesData](#timeseriesdata-format) is meant to be used for time-series data coming from sources that generate data at a regular time basis and with a fixed number of Parameters.
+[TimeseriesData](#timeseriesdata-format) is for time-series data coming from sources that generate data at regular time intervals, and with a fixed number of Parameters.

 !!! tip

-	If your data source generates data at irregular time intervals and you don’t have a defined list of regular Parameters, the [EventData](#event-data-format) format is probably a better fit for your time-series data.
+	If your data source generates data at irregular time intervals, and you don’t have a defined list of regular Parameters, the [EventData](#event-data-format) format is a better fit for your data.

 ### TimeseriesData format

-TimeseriesData is the formal class in Quix Streams which represents a time series data packet in memory.
-The format consists of a list of Timestamps with their corresponding parameter names and values for each timestamp.
+`TimeseriesData` is the formal class in Quix Streams that represents a time-series data packet in memory.
+The format consists of a list of timestamps, with their corresponding parameter names and values for each timestamp.

-You should imagine a TimeseriesData as a table where the Timestamp is the first column of that table and where the parameters are the columns for the values of that table.
+You can imagine a `TimeseriesData` as a table where the `Timestamp` is the first column of that table, and where the parameters are the columns for the values of that table.

 The following table shows an example: